NOT REAL NEWS: A look at what didn’t happen this week

 — Associated Press writer Philip Marcelo in New York contributed this report.

-CLAIM: Dental products containing fluoride are unsafe because the substance has been directly linked to dementia and Alzheimer’s.
+CLAIM: The European Union is now advising that pregnant women should not receive COVID-19 vaccines because of the risk of infertility and miscarriage.

-THE FACTS: While consuming high levels of fluoride can pose some health risks, experts say there is no research showing that topical products containing fluorides — such as toothpaste and mouthwash — cause dementia or Alzheimer’s.
-Still, an Instagram user is cautioning against going to dentists because of fluoride, calling dentists “one of the biggest scams I’ve ever seen.”
-“They don’t know that fluoride is a neurotoxin that’s been directly linked to dementia and Alzheimer’s,” the user claims in a video.
-But experts say there is no research proving that topical fluoride products — in other words, products not intended for digestion, such as toothpaste and mouthwash — cause dementia or Alzheimer’s.
-Christine Till, a neuropsychologist and professor at York University in Canada who has researched fluoride, said she was not aware of studies linking topical fluoride use to those conditions.
-And the Centers for Disease Control and Prevention’s Division of Oral Health told the AP in a statement that the agency “is not aware of any study that purports to link use of topical fluoride products, when used appropriately, to any systemic health risk.”
-Fluoride is a naturally occurring mineral that’s found in water and used in toothpaste and dental products to strengthen teeth; it can also be found in foods and beverages.
-For decades it has been added to many public water supplies as an oral health measure, the CDC explains.
-But excessive levels of consumption can present health risks such as brittle bones.
-The U.S. in 2015 lowered the recommended amount of fluoride in drinking water because some kids were getting too much, causing white splotches on their teeth.
-Fluoride consumption has continued to stir controversy and scientists say there is evidence that consuming fluoride in high levels may pose further risks, particularly for young children.
-“I’m quite convinced that in utero or infantile exposure to fluoride ingestion is not a good thing for the developing brain of children,” said Linda Birnbaum, a former director of the National Institute of Environmental Health Sciences, part of the National Institutes of Health, and of the National Toxicology Program.
-The National Toxicology Program has been continuing to evaluate the issue.
-Jennifer Sass, a senior scientist at Natural Resources Defense Council, said the legitimate concerns in the scientific community about fluoride consumption don’t justify avoiding the dentist because of topical fluoride use.
-The CDC advises that children less than age 2 only use toothpaste with fluoride if recommended by a dentist or doctor.
+THE FACTS: The European Medicines Agency continues to support COVID-19 immunizations for pregnant women, the agency confirmed.
+An announcement that concerns menstrual bleeding, which is being cited to spread the false claim, is from October 2022 and explicitly stated that the vaccines are still safe before and during pregnancy.
+But social media users this week falsely asserted that the European Union had changed its tune on the vaccines.
+“The European Union is now warning pregnant women not to get the COVID-19 vaccine due to the possibility of infertility and miscarriage,” reads one popular Wednesday tweet that was also shared on Instagram.
+But there was no such announcement, the EMA confirmed to the AP.
+“The claims circulating online alleging that EMA is advising pregnant women not to receive COVID-19 vaccines as these would ‘cause infertility’ are false,” the agency said in a statement.
+In fact, the agency’s website currently states: “People who are pregnant or who might become pregnant soon are encouraged to receive COVID-19 vaccines in line with national recommendations.”
+The Twitter account sharing the claim cited a statement from the EMA that said its risk assessment committee had “recommended that heavy menstrual bleeding should be added to the product information as a side effect of unknown frequency of the mRNA COVID-19 vaccines Comirnaty and Spikevax,” referring to the Pfizer and Moderna vaccines, respectively.
+That announcement, while accurate, is from October 2022 and actually said the data at the time continued to provide “reassurance” about using the vaccines both before and during pregnancy.
+“After reviewing the data, the Committee concluded that there is at least a reasonable possibility that the occurrence of heavy menstrual bleeding is causally associated with these vaccines and therefore recommended the update of the product information,” the EMA said.
+“The available data reviewed involved mostly cases which appeared to be non-serious and temporary in nature.”
+The announcement added: “There is no evidence to suggest the menstrual disorders experienced by some people have any impact on reproduction and fertility.
+Available data provides reassurance about the use of mRNA COVID-19 vaccines before and during pregnancy.”
+Some online suggested that heavy menstrual bleeding was in and of itself evidence that the vaccines cause fertility issues.
+But experts say that’s not the case.
+“While certain causes of heavy menstrual bleeding can affect fertility, such as fibroids, heavy bleeding, on its own, does not affect fertility,” Dr. Katharine White, associate professor of obstetrics and gynecology at Boston University, told the AP in an email.
+“Any heaviness of a menses after the COVID vaccine is likely to be a short-term change, and thus, there’s no reason it should affect the chances of getting pregnant.”
+White said menstrual cycle disruptions in general “may affect fertility, in that if cycle timing is inconsistent (some cycles long, some short), it can be harder to time intercourse with ovulation.”
+But that can be overcome by increasing the frequency of sex when trying to conceive, she added.

-— Associated Press writer Angelo Fichera in New York contributed this report.
+— Associated Press writers Angelo Fichera in New Jersey and Melissa Goldin in New York contributed this report.

 Find AP Fact Checks here: https://apnews.com/APFactCheck